Mufumi/Udemy---Microsoft-Power-BI-Desktop-for-Business-Intelligence/README.md

 ## Introduction to Power BI Desktop ##

-Where we install Power BI, explore the Power BI workflow and compare Power BI and Excel
+Installing Power BI, explore the Power BI workflow and compare Power BI and Excel

 ## Connecting and Shaping Data ##

-Included the connection to source data, shaping and transforming tables, editing, merging and appending queries
+Connecting to source data, shaping and transforming tables, editing, merging and appending queries

 ## Creating a Data Model ##

+Building relational models, creating table relationships,understanding cardinality, exploring filter flow etc.

 ## Adding Calculated Fields with DAX ##

+Understanding DAX syntax, adding calculated columns and measures, writing common formulas and functions etc.

 ## Visualizing Data with Reports ##

+Inserting charts and visuals, customizing formats, editing interactions, applying filters and bookmarks etc.

 ## Bonus Course Project ##

+Applying all the skills developed throughout the course to build a comprehensive BI report from a different dataset